 The prevalence of premium car models by BMW, Mercedes, and Audi is reflected in the strong positions of these car manufacturers in the list of best-selling car brands in Germany.
 Mainstream manufacturers such as Opel and Ford sell fewer cars than premium brands in Germany.

 A newcomer on the list is the Volkswagen Up!, which will surely end on the top-twenty list by year’s end.
-The sudden burst of activity for the Opel Zafira and Mercedes A Class are due to discounting ahead of model changes.
+The sudden burst of activity for the Opel Zafira and Mercedes A-Class are due to discounting ahead of model changes.

 Favorite Business Car Models in Germany in 2012

-The final column in the statistics shows the percentage of cars registered by businesses as oppose to private individuals.
+The final column in the statistics shows the percentage of cars registered by businesses as opposed to private individuals.
 The VW Passat Variant is hugely popular with German families but clearly mostly obtained second hand.

-Also noteworthy is the large difference between the number of privately registered Mercedes Benz cars versus similar size models of Audi and BMW.
+Also noteworthy is the large difference between the number of privately registered Mercedes-Benz cars versus similar size models of Audi and BMW.
 There are no Audi models on the top-ten list of most popular cars for German private buyers.

 On the other hand, 95% of Audi A8, 93% of BMW 7 Series, and 90% of Mercedes S Class cars sold during the first six months of 2012 in Germany were registered by businesses.
-Of the 496 Ferraris sold in Germany during the same period more than half were not registered privately.
+Of the 496 Ferraris sold in Germany during the same period, more than half were not registered privately.

-Volkswagen, followed by BMW and Mercedes Benz were the top-selling car brands in Germany during the first half of 2012.
+Volkswagen, followed by BMW and Mercedes-Benz were the top-selling car brands in Germany during the first half of 2012.